boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

     * [`key`:`cust_pk`]
     * [`bytes`:`merch_pk_hash`]

-Here, `merch_pk_hash` is set to `SHA3-256(merch_addr, merch_pk, merch_PS_pk, close)`, the hash of the merchant's Tezos account information, public parameters including their Pointcheval-Sanders public key, and `close` flag.
+Here, `merch_pk_hash` is set to `SHA3-256(merch_addr, merch_pk, merch_PS_pk, "close")`, the hash of the merchant's Tezos account information, public parameters including their Pointcheval-Sanders public key, and `"close"` string.
 This ensures that the customer has the correct merchant details before attempting to open a channel on chain.

 #### Requirements
 The customer: